jayugg/SmushSharp/README.md

      ```bash
      /System/Library/Frameworks/CoreServices.framework/Frameworks/LaunchServices.framework/Support/lsregister -f <yourAppPath>.app
      ```
- - If you now launch via `open your-custom-scheme://foo`, the URL will be relayed into your C# callback.
+ - If you now launch via `open your-custom-scheme://foo`, the URL will be detected by the code.

 ---